 LL.M. in U.S. & Comparative Law

-Each student is required to complete 24 credits of approved courses; the maximum number of credits permitted is 27.
+Each student is required to complete a minimum of 24 credits of approved courses; the maximum number of credits permitted is 27.

 U.S. & Comparative Law Courses